ibm-cloud-docs/discovery/building.md

 Recognizes when two entities are related and identifies the type of relation.
 You can also create and add a [custom relation model](/docs/discovery?topic=discovery-configservice#custom-relation-model) with {{site.data.keyword.knowledgestudiofull}}.

-For a complete list of relation types, see [Relation types](/docs/discovery?topic=discovery-relation-types).

 Example portion of a document enriched with Relation Extraction:

 ```json